pennmem/eeg_tutorial/README.md

 ## Setting up your tutorial environment (Rhino)
 Working on rhino gives you access to a computing environment that already has the right software installed to complete the entire tutorial.

-In JupyterLab, open any notebook (to open up the notebook for this tutorial, see the section on "Setting up the Tutorial" below) and then go to Kernel -> Change Kernel... and then select "workshop" from the dropdown!
+In JupyterLab, open the notebook file eeg_tutorial.ipynb in the file explorer on the left side of the JupyterLab interface and then go to Kernel -> Change Kernel... and then select "workshop" from the dropdown!
 Make sure you use this kernel whenever you're opening a notebook.

 You should be all set!
 Next time you log in to your JupyterLab account, choose the option to launch a new notebook with "workshop" as your Python environment.